This is our review of the best dog agility equipment sets in 2023.

 PawHut again, and this time around, we’re focusing on dog agility products for obedience training and fitness, whatever your skill level.

 This fantastic dog agility with weave pole set is made from high-quality plastic with simple height adjustment attachments on the hurdle and plenty of weave poles to wiggle in and out.

 This is one of the best dog agility equipment kits for getting started.

-- The weave poles could use a spacer for a more accurate dog agility course
+- The weave poles could use a spacer for a more accuracy

-As you may already know, this set will be a standard fixture at most competition courses.
+As you may already know, this set will be a standard fixture at most competitions.

-- However, be aware that this set is not ideal for training larger dogs – it is worth looking for bigger, heavy-duty agility equipment for bulkier dog breeds such as a border collie.
+- However, be aware that this set is not ideal for training larger dogs – it is worth looking for more extensive, heavy-duty agility gear for bulkier dog breeds such as a border collies.

-Who doesn’t like a good seesaw, tippy board or teeter-totter?
+Who doesn’t like an excellent tippy board or teeter-totter?
 Add dogs into that equation, too!
-Experienced dog owners might want to add a great seesaw alongside a weave pole set and pause box to finish off the perfect dog agility equipment course.
+Experienced owners might want to add a great dog seesaw alongside a weave pole set and pause box to finish off the perfect agility set-up.